Kajabi/kajabi-review-apps-proxy/README.md

 Kajabi Review Apps Proxy
 ------------------------

-This is a proxy deployed to fly.io under the name `kajabi-review-apps-proxy`.
+This is a proxy deployed to fly.io under the name `kajabi-review-apps`.
 Its purpose is to proxy nice-looking, SSL-enabled wildcard hostnames to Kajabi's Review Apps, which by default are given non-descriptive randomized URLs.

 ### Example: